Drevlianskyi Strict Nature Reserve

 Wildfires

 In the Drevlianskyi Strict Nature Reserve, economic activities are banned almost on the entire area.
-To enhance the conservation of the natural values of the strict nature reserve, detailed inventory of species’ habitat and natural habitat is necessary.
-Consistent monitoring of the conservation values, development of a management or conservation plan are desirable as well.
+To enhance the conservation of the natural values of the strict nature reserve, the following measures are necessary:

 Our activities in the area